jingtaoCoding/cityfood/README.md

 # Cityfood
-This app is build to show food-trucks information in SF area.
+This app is built to show food-trucks information in SF area.
 It is built using Phoenix LiveView.

   ![map-view](./docs/map_view.jpg)